-The top safety tip to ensure your safety, that of your dog and that of others is that you should always keep your dog under a leash.
-Another essential dog safety tip is never leaving your pet in the vehicle and always carrying all their medical and vaccination records with you.
+The top safety tip to ensure your safety, that of your dog, and that of others are that you should always keep your dog under a leash.
+Another essential dog safety tip is never leaving your pet in the vehicle and always carrying all their medical and vaccination records.

 How to travel with dog food?

-As a rule of thumb, please do not leave it in the warm car when dealing with your dog’s food.
+As a rule, please do not leave it in the warm car when dealing with your dog’s food.
 Leaving food in the heat makes it go bad fast, as bacteria propagate quickly and fast in warmer areas.
 Always carry your pet’s food outside in airtight containers or bags to ensure longer preservation.

 Here is a quick list of the things you need to focus on to have the most rewarding travel experience with your dog:

-- Proper preparation before traveling helps containment, adequate control, comfort, and proper feeding.
+- Proper preparation before traveling helps with containment, adequate control, comfort, and proper feeding.

 - Preparation and having all essentials before travel is crucial to avoid stress.